-As you might expect, in order to protect the health of our colleagues and customers, new guidelines have been put in place by government and these are outlined below.
-If you have any questions at all about the new protocols then please do not hesitate to get in touch.
+As you might expect, in order to protect the health of our colleagues and customers, guidelines have been put in place by government and these are outlined below.
+If you have any questions at all about the protocols then please do not hesitate to get in touch.
 Also below are some answers to frequently asked questions.

 Viewing, sales and lettings valuations and surveys

 If we are coming out to your property for either a viewing, sales appraisal or survey you will be asked some questions relating to COVID-19.
 We will check if anyone in your household has symptoms of COVID-19, is self-isolating, or has tested positive in the last ten days, if this is the case, then the appointment will need to be postponed until a time when symptoms or self-isolation is no longer required.

 Conducting a valuation or survey appointment

 • Please follow current social distancing guidelines.
 We will wear a face covering in accordance with government guidelines.

 • Any equipment will be cleaned using antibacterial wipes between appointments.

 • Our agent or surveyor will minimise any physical contact whilst in the property.

 • Our agent or surveyor will use hand sanitiser or wipes prior to entering the property and will have access to protective gloves and face mask if required.

 • In addition to our agent there should be no more than two people in attendance at the property per viewing.